Dhanush-R-git/MH-Analysis/mental_health_Knowledge-Base/NIMH_Caring.md

 - CDC: Emotional Well-Being: CDC provides information on how to cope with stress and promote social connectedness.

 - SAMHSA: How to Cope: SAMHSA offers tips for taking care of your well-being and connecting with others for support.

-Last Reviewed:December 2024

-Unless otherwise specified, the information on our website and in our publications is in the public domain and may be reused or copied without permission.
-However, you may not reuse or copy images.
-Pleasecite the National Institute of Mental Healthas the source.Read our copyright policyto learn more about our guidelines for reusing NIMH content.